 The most commonly used library of inks is the Pantone Colour Matching System (PMS), which is a sort of recipe book for printers to create specific ink colours, and it ensures a customer can get the same spot colour at different print shops.

 Looking at the application of a single ink to the page (in this case, a dark blue) we find a couple standard variations in style:

 Even though they appear different, each style demonstrates the use of a single colour of ink (a "spot" ink).
 The difference is in how the overall circular shape is formed: firstly, as a solid shape; secondly, as a circular region of dots (gives the impression of a lighter blue, even though it is printed with the same dark blue ink); and thirdly, as a gradient from blue to white.

 Next, we can add a second ink (a medium red) and vary the ways these two interact:

 In the first three, the shapes may touch but are still discreet.
 But the fourth style, duotone, has the inks interacting and appearing to make a third colour.
 This is the principle behind process colour (below).

-There are also "Hexachrome" presses which orange and green inks to CMYK (yes, making CMYKOG).
-This broadens the gamut of colours that can be effectively reproduced, but requires a specialty press.
-Another method that improves printing results is adding two lighter inks, cyan and magenta (CcMmYK), to the gamut.
+There are also "Hexachrome" presses, which add orange and green inks to CMYK (yes, making CMYKOG).
+This broadens the gamut of colours that can be effectively reproduced but requires a specialty press.
+Another method that improves printing results is adding two lighter inks, cyan and magenta (CcMmYK) to the gamut.
 This is found in some retail printers designed for high-quality photographic output.

 The compromise with process printing is that there are limitations on what colours can be reproduced when combining cyan, magenta, yellow, and black.
 The possible colours are suitable for reproducing most photographs, for example, but may not be able to replicate a particular Pantone colour (such as an official corporate colour).
 In this situation, it may be valuable to print process colour, as well as one or two spot inks.